freitasgouvea/token-erc-20/README.md

 ## ERC-20 Token

-This is an example in solidity language of an ERC-20 standard Ethereum Token, mintable and burnable, with owner access permissions and pausable module.
+This is an example in solidity language of an implementation of ERC-20 standard Ethereum Token, mintable and burnable, with owner access permissions and pausable module.

 ## Erc-20 implementation